About us Mō mātou

 The SVR, AVP and AIS approvals are not affected by changes to shareholders or directors of a company that is an SVR.
 That is because a company has its own “legal personality”, and the approvals remain with it despite changes to its ownership.

-We know though that directors and shareholders are often the administrative contact for the company when contacting the Ministry of Health.
+We know though that directors and shareholders are often the administrative contact person for the company when contacting the Ministry of Health.
 An administrative contact is someone that has the authority to contact the Vaping Regulatory Authority and act on the company’s behalf.

 Example for ownership changes